-Heating equipment is one of the leading causes of home fires.
-Half of home heating fires are reported during the months of December, January, and February.
+Heating equipment is one of the leading causes of residential fires.
+Half of residential heating fires are reported during the months of December, January, and February.

-- ❖ Keep anything that can burn at least three-feet away from heating equipment, such as electric baseboard heaters, furnaces, fireplaces, woodstoves or portable space heaters. - Have a three-foot "kid and pet free zone" around fireplaces, woodstoves and space heaters. - Have fuel burning heating equipment and chimneys cleaned and/or inspected every year by a qualified professional. - Remember to turn electric portable heaters off when leaving the room or going to bed. - Make sure the fireplace has a sturdy screen or tempered glass door in front of it to stop sparks from flying out.
+- Keep anything that can burn at least three-feet away from heating equipment, such as: electric baseboard heaters, furnaces, fireplaces, woodstoves or portable space heaters. - Have a three-foot "kid and pet free zone" around fireplaces, woodstoves and space heaters. - Have fuel burning heating equipment and chimneys cleaned and/or inspected every year by a qualified professional. - Remember to turn electric portable heaters off when leaving the room or going to bed.

-- ❖ Ashes from a fireplace or woodstove should be cooled before putting them in a metal container with a metal lid.
-Keep the container outside, a safe distance from your home and anything that can burn. - All fuel burning equipment should be vented to the outside to avoid carbon monoxide poisoning. - Install and maintain carbon monoxide alarms if you have any fuel burning equipment in your home. i.e. oil, wood or propane.
+- Make sure the fireplace has a sturdy screen or tempered glass door in front of it to stop sparks from flying out. - Ashes from a fireplace or woodstove should be cooled before putting them in a metal container with a metal lid.
+Keep the container outside, a safe distance from the building and anything that can burn. - All fuel burning equipment should be vented to the outside to avoid carbon monoxide poisoning. - Install and maintain carbon monoxide alarms if you have any fuel burning equipment in your residence, i.e. oil, wood or propane, or if you have an attached garage.